Matt Wrench

 Whatever Happened to the Games We Loved?

 I have killed countless innocents including women and children.
 My decisions have sown genocide across worlds.
-I have betrayed my closest allies.
+I have shot my allies in the backs of their heads.
 Worst of all, my atrocities amused me.

 Gaming has been a passion of mine since I first picked up the controller.
 In middle school, my afternoons were spent playing Super Smash Bros.
 Melee.
 Rather than talk to girls, my high school years were dedicated to Halo 2.
-The majority of my free time this past weekend was spent playing Final Fantasy VII Rebirth.
+The majority of my free time this past weekend was used to play Final Fantasy VII Rebirth.
 Yet despite this longstanding fascination, I find myself frequently bored with video games since I reached adulthood.
 Oftentimes, I will pick up the controller, play for less than half an hour, and then step away.
+The reasons for this are numerous:

 Read more